garrett/magicmockup/README.markdown

 some directives in the object properties dialog inside of the "Description" entry.

-Right now, we only support `next=some-id-here` for hiding the visible layers and showing the specified layer.
-Add this directive to the "Description" entry and you're using MagicMockup (if you also included the appropriate JS lines above).
+You invoke a directive as `directive=layerName`, e.g. `next=Layer2`.
+You can add multiple directives by putting each directive on a new line.

+We currently support the following directives:

+* next: Show only the specified layer
+* show: Show the specified layer
+* hide: Hide the specified layer
+* toggle: Toggle the specified layer

-With this one directive, you can make interactive mockups!
+Now, you can make interactive mockups!
 Also, clickable areas (buttons, etc.) are indicated by a mouse pointer.

 More directives are planned.
 Stay tuned!
 We're planning on adding inter-document linking as well.

 ## Developing